-- (1) The minimum values for plate stiffness of fixings is 0.6 kN·mm-1 and the load resistance is 2.08 kN. - (2) Values are determined in accordance with EAD 330196-00-0604: 2016 and are dependent on the substrate.
-The Use Categories are defined in the corresponding ETA.
+(1) The minimum value for plate stiffness of the fixings is 0.6 kN·mm-1 and the load resistance is 1.4 kN when pull-through tests are undertaken with the IDK fixings (which have been discontinued).
+The load resistance is 2.43 kN when pull-through tests are undertaken with Ejotherm NTU fixings.

-7.9 The characteristic pull-through resistance of the fixings was determined from tests using a 60 mm diameter fixing head and in combination with 140 mm diameter extension washer and minimum insulation thickness of 60 mm.
-The design resistance per fixing (N{RD3}) is obtained by applying an appropriate partial factor as shown in Table 5.
+7.9 The characteristic pull-through resistance of the fixings was determined from tests using a 60 mm diameter fixing head and a 140 mm diameter extension washer and minimum insulation thickness of 60 mm.
+The design resistance per fixing (NRD3) is obtained by applying an appropriate partial factor as shown in Table 5.